rayeesrahman/sGES-figures/README.md

 `figures/figure-7/` code for figures 7A-C

-`figures/sfigures/` gcode for supplemental figures 1,5,7,18
+`figures/sfigures/` code for supplemental figures 1,5,7,18

 **All of the code references a `data/` directory** This is a directory that houses data used to generate figures.
 Due to the size of the generated data (>4GB), it is not included in this repo, but is available upon request.